preterag/pipecdn/README.md

 ## Generating Your Own Referral Code

-Once your node is running successfully, you can generate your own referral code to share with others:
+Once your Pipe PoP (Points of Presence) node is running successfully, you can generate your own referral code to share with others:

 ```bash
 ./bin/pipe-pop --gen-referral-route